 Students who enter college with a high level of academic preparedness are less likely to need remedial education and are more likely to complete their degrees on time.
 Academic preparedness can be assessed by the proportion of students taking the ACT who meet college readiness benchmarks.
-Benchmark scores in English, math, reading, and science delineate a 75 percent likelihood of attaining at least a "C" in first-year college courses (e.g., biology).
-Figure 13a demonstrates that a relatively high proportion of high school graduates in South Dakota take the ACT.
-Figure 13b indicates that the percentage of ACT-tested high school graduates meeting or exceeding benchmark scores in English, Reading, and Science was higher in South Dakota than in several comparison states.
-Nonetheless, many students did not meet the benchmark in each subject.
+Benchmark scores in English, math, reading, and science delineate a 75 percent likelihood of attaining at least a "C" in first-year college courses (e.g., biology).33 Figure 13a demonstrates that nearly all high school graduates in North Dakota take the ACT.
+Figure 13b indicates that a large proportion of ACT-tested high school graduates did not meet the benchmark in each subject area.